An OpenFOAM function object for CHT, FSI, and fluid-fluid coupled simulations using preCICE.

 What is this?

 This preCICE adapter is a plug-in (function object) for OpenFOAM, which can work with any recent version of OpenFOAM (.com / .org, see supported OpenFOAM versions).
 It supports fluid-structure interaction (fluid part), conjugate heat transfer (fluid and solid parts), and fluid-fluid simulations, while it is also easily extensible.
+Besides surface coupling, the adapter also supports volume coupling (overlapping domains).

 What can it do?

-This adapter can read/write the following fields:
+This adapter can read/write the following fields in a surface coupling setup:

 • Temperature (read + write)